MagnusRichert/ASAPR/README.md

 ## How to use this repository

-Here we will discuss how to use this repository for your scratch essay and what you need.
+Here we will discuss how to use this repository for your scratch assay and what you need.

 ### Bill of Materials